Help & FAQ

 Will the Canny Collar fit a Boxer, Pug or other short-nosed breed?

 We have had a great deal of positive feedback about the Canny Collar from Boxer owners who have been delighted to find a piece of dog training equipment they can finally use to walk their dog.
-As the fitting depends on neck size, this simply means there is a little less slip line behind the head on a Boxer than there would be for other breeds, but the fit is not a problem.
+As the fitting depends on neck size, this simply means there is a little less nose band behind the head on a Boxer than there would be for other breeds, but the fit is not a problem.

 French Bulldogs, Pugs etc are a little trickier as mostly they have virtually no nose!
 For those that have a slightly longer nose, the Canny Collar would work but if in doubt, invest in a body harness.